HarvestAPI/apify-linkedin-profile-search-by-name/README.md

 ### Sample output data

-Here is the example profile output of this actor:
+Here is the example Full profile output of this actor:

 ```json
 {